mikewest/internetdrafts/first-party-cookies/draft.md

 2. Before step 11 of the current algorithm, add the following:

     11. If the `cookie-attribute-list` contains an attribute with an `attribute-name` of "First-Party", set the cookie's `first-party-flag` to true.
 Otherwise, set the cookie's `first-party-flag` to false.

+    12. If the cookie's `first-party-flag` is set to true, and the request which generated the cookie is not a first-party request (as defined in {{first-and-third-party}}), then abort these steps and ignore the newly created cookie entirely.

 ## Monkey-patching the "Cookie" header {#cookie-header}